jlewicki/tree_state_machine/README.md

 This state does not need to be added to the `finals` collection of the `Root`, it will be automatically available.

-Once the stopped state has been enterd, the state machine is ended in the same manner as if a state transition to a final state was triggered by message processing.
+Once the stopped state has been entered, the state machine is ended in the same manner as if a state transition to a final state was triggered by message processing.
 You can consider triggering a transition to a final state as 'internally stopping' the state machine, and calling the `stop` method as 'externally stopping' it.